College football on television: Syndication

 Historically, broadcast syndication networks have provided an additional outlet for college football telecasts.
 This began with outlets such as TVS Television Network and Mizlou Television Network, each of which began with bowl games until the 1984 decentralization.
-Later efforts included Raycom Sports (1979 to 2019), ESPN Plus (not to be confused with the current Internet service by that name) and SportsFever Television Network, which predominantly focused on smaller universities in Pennsylvania.
+Later efforts included Raycom Sports (1979 to 2019), Jefferson Pilot Sports (1984 to 2007, later Lincoln Financial Media), ESPN Plus (not to be confused with the current Internet service by that name) and SportsFever Television Network, which predominantly focused on smaller universities in Pennsylvania.
 These networks syndicated games to broadcast stations and regional sports networks on a market-by-market basis.
-Many conferences also run their own syndicated network.
-Included in these are the Sun Belt Conference and the Western Athletic Conference who run the Sun Belt Network and the WAC Sports Network.
+Many conferences also run their own syndicated network; included in these are the Sun Belt Conference and the Western Athletic Conference who run the Sun Belt Network and the WAC Sports Network.

 Sinclair Broadcast Group, in 2014, launched the American Sports Network, which includes broadcasts of Division I FBS and FCS games across its properties.
 Conference USA, the Colonial Athletic Association, the Big South Conference, the Southern Conference, Southland Conference and Patriot League are part of ASN's package; the league also carries Mid-American Conference games through a sub-licensing deal with ESPN that allows Sinclair's local stations to carry their hometown college teams (for example, Buffalo Bulls college football was on Sinclair's WNYO).
 ASN was integrated into the multiplatform network Stadium in the 2017 offseason; in 2023, Sinclair divested its stake in Stadium and shut down its broadcast and cable presences.

 Internet television has largely superseded the syndication networks.